-If you’re adding up the costs of buying and maintaining a boat, you might be wondering if it’s possible to lease instead.
-The short answer: yes, but boat leasing typically looks more like a long-term rental and less like the more familiar car lease.
+When adding up the costs of buying and maintaining a boat, you might be wondering if it’s possible to lease instead.
+The short answer: Yes, but boat leasing typically looks more like a long-term rental and less like the more familiar car lease.

 We’ll explore boat leasing as well as alternatives: charters, boat clubs, boat sharing and, of course, buying.
-Leasing can be expensive, adding up well over the cost of buying over time, but someone else may take care of — and pay for — storage, insurance and more.
-Whether it’s right for you depends on your budget and how often you plan to be on the water.
+Leasing can be expensive, adding up well over the cost of buying over time, but someone else may be in charge of — and pay for — storage, insurance and more.
+Whether it’s right for you depends on your budget and how often you plan on being on the water.
 Prices mentioned are accurate as of the date of publishing.

 What’s the difference between leasing, buying or renting a boat?

-Like a car lease, a boat lease involves making payments during a set term during which time you get to use the boat whenever you’d like and may have the option to buy when the lease is up.
-But that’s where the similarities end: Boat lease terms may be quite short, between Memorial Day and Labor Day for instance while a car lease may last as long as five years.
-You could lease a boat again next summer or decide to buy, a one-time cost, but then it would be up to you to maintain it and store it during the off-season, depending on where you live.
+Like a car lease, a boat lease involves making payments during a set term while you get to use the boat whenever you’d like.
+Also like a car lease, you could have the option to buy it when the lease is up.
+But that’s where the similarities end.
+Boat lease terms can be quite short, starting on Memorial Day and ending on Labor Day, for instance, while a car lease may last up to five years.
+You could lease a boat again next summer or decide to purchase one, but then it would be up to you to maintain and store it during the offseason, depending on where you live.

-Although a boat lease may sound like a good idea in theory, it’s relatively rare, said Scott Croft of the Boat Owners Association of the United States and Maggie Haskery of the National Marine Manufacturers Association.
+Although a boat lease may sound like a good idea in theory, it’s relatively rare, says Scott Croft of the Boat Owners Association of the United States and Maggie Maskery of the National Marine Manufacturers Association.

-That may be because of the expense: At Strongs Marina in New York, a lease or long-term rental for a 25-foot boat during the summer months may cost about $30,000, said Tami Byrne, who handles boat rentals, leasing and boat club memberships.
-“There are very few takers,” she said.
+That may be because of the expense: At Strong’s Marine in New York, a lease or long-term rental for a 25-foot boat during the summer months may cost about $30,000, says Tami Byrne, who handles boat rentals, leasing and boat club memberships.
+“There are very few takers,” she says.
 “It’s not financially advisable, but some clients choose to do that.”

-On the other hand, buying that same boat new might cost about $100,000, a figure that wouldn’t include the cost of winter storage, spring conditioning, maintenance or dockage fees, expenses that could add up to about $8,000-$10,000 annually, Byrne said.
+On the other hand, buying that same boat new might cost about $100,000.
+However, this figure wouldn’t include the cost of winter storage, spring conditioning, maintenance or dockage fees — expenses that could add up to about $8,000-$10,000 annually, Byrne said.

 A short-term rental might be an option for those looking for a boat for days, not months.
 “Renting a boat is a gateway to boating.
-It’s a simple process where you can enjoy a boat for a half or full day and return it once you’re done,” says John Giglio, president of Freedom Boat Club in Venice, Fla.
+It’s a simple process where you can enjoy a boat for a half or full day and return it once you’re done,” says John Giglio, executive director at Freedom Boat Club in Venice, Fla.